MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

 ---
 title: Troubleshoot slow queries due to query optimizer timeout
-description: Introduces what Optimizer Timeout is and how it can affect query performance in SQL Server. ms.date: 10/29/2022 ms.custom: sap:Performance ms.topic: troubleshooting ms.prod: sql
+description: Introduces how Optimizer Timeout can affect query performance and how to optimize the performance. ms.date: 11/10/2022 ms.custom: sap:Performance
 author: PijoCoder
 ms.author: jopilov
 ---